TryEnlight/tryenlight.github.io/_posts/2017-12-15-stock-market.md

 X_train, X_test, y_train, y_test = cross_validation.train_test_split(X, y, test_size = 0.2)
 ```

-Now, we initiate our Linear Regression model and fit it with training data.
+Now, we can initiate our Linear Regression model and fit it with training data.
 After training, to test the accuracy of the model, we score it using the testing data.
-We get an accuracy reading based on how far the predicted price was compared to the actual price in the test data set.
+We can get an accuracy reading based on how far the predicted price was compared to the actual price in the test data set.
 When I ran the algorithm, I usually got accuracy readings of over 90%.

 ```python
 # Training